magento/merchdocs/src/cms/media-gallery-asset-management.md

     ![]({% link images/images/enhanced-media-gallery/asset-details.png %}){: .zoom}
     _Asset Details_

-    Click **Used In** links to see the details.
-The grid in the following example shows all categories where specific asset is used.
+    Click the **Used In** links to see the details.
+The grid in the following example shows all categories where a specific asset is used.

     ![]({% link images/images/enhanced-media-gallery/asset-category-grid.png %}){: .zoom}
     _Category Grid_